-From Golden to Broken: A Near Three-Decade Exile
+From Golden to a Three Decade Exile

 During the 1970s, Uganda had its best teams in that decade and was a relevant East African nation (which is still true to this date).
 This success came while Uganda was under the brutal dictatorship of Idi Amin.
-But it was in the 1970s when Uganda participated in three consecutive Africa Cup of Nations tournaments.
+It was in the 1970s when Uganda participated in three consecutive Africa Cup of Nations tournaments.
 Uganda's participation came while the nation won three regional tournament victories in the CECAFA Cup (English: Council for East and Central Africa Football Associations).

 Seeking Help from Europe

 Uganda accumulated 10 points and a plus-3 goal differential during its six qualifiers but scored all eight goals at home.
 Uganda waited until Oct.
 12, 2007, to see if it would be one of the three best runners-up in qualifying.
 Mali and Benin's road games in Togo and Sierra Leone, respectively, had been rescheduled from September 2007.
-The change was due to both Sierra Leone's presidential run-off election and Togo's parliamentary elections, both on Oct.
+The change was due to Sierra Leone's presidential run-off and Togo's parliamentary elections, both on Oct.
 14, 2007.
 In the end, both Mali and Benin recorded 2-0 victories, with the latter denying Uganda a berth on goal difference.

-Furthermore, Uganda was beginning its return to glory, and the "Miracle Man" pulled off another result.
+Uganda was beginning its return to glory, and the "Miracle Man" pulled off another result.
 A 3-1 victory on Jun.
 14, 2008, in a 2010 World Cup qualifier (it also doubled with that of Africa Cup of Nations qualifying) marked Uganda's maiden victory over Angola, the 2010 Africa Cup of Nations hosts.
 This match was also Laszlo's final match for Uganda before taking the same position at Scotland's Heart of Midlothian.

-More European Guidance and Yet More Opportunities
+More Guidance and Opportunities

-Missing out was astounding given that Uganda has one of the more manageable groups in qualifying as it had to face Angola, Kenya, and Guinea-Bissau.
-After four games, Uganda had two chances to end the drought, especially given that during the group stage, Kenya defeated Angola during qualifying.
-Even with a 1-0 loss in Luanda, Uganda still had a two-point lead over Angola and the tiebreaker on head-to-head meeting due to goals scored.
-However, Uganda could not get the goal it needed to break through against Kenya.
-Meanwhile, across the continent in Bissau, Angola scored early and with a second goal went on to win 2-0 at Guinea-Bissau.
-Uganda never found the goal it needed and missed out on a top-two runner up to reach the 2012 Africa Cup of Nations.
+Uganda received a manageable qualifying group to negotiate with Angola, Kenya, and Guinea-Bissau.
+After four games, Uganda obtained two chances to reach the 2012 Africa Cup of Nations, especially in a wide-open group.
+Notwithstanding a 1-0 loss in Luanda, Uganda maintained a two-point lead over Angola and the tiebreaker on head-to-head meetings due to goals scored.
+Uganda could not score the goal it needed to break through against Kenya.
+Simultaneously, across the continent in Bissau, Angola scored early and went on to win 2-0 at Guinea-Bissau.
+Uganda never secured the goal it needed and missed out on a top-two runner-up to reach the 2012 Africa Cup of Nations.

 A Chance to Dethrone the Continental Champions